 Medium Manganese Steel Chemical Composition Design

 The matrix of medium manganese steel is austenite structure at normal temperature, but under impact wear conditions, the surface layer deforms α martensite and ε martensite, which is that medium manganese steel has good wear resistance under non-intense impact conditions The main reason for the performance.
 In order to obtain strengthened martensite, the manganese-carbon composition is designed with the starting temperature Ms of the martensite transformation and the temperature Md of the deformation-induced martensite point, so that the Ms point of the designed manganese steel is lower than zero degrees Celsius, and The Md point is higher than room temperature.
-The designed medium-manganese steel has austenite structure after being water-toughened, and its austenite structure has low stability.
+The designed medium-manganese steel has an austenite structure after being water-toughened, and its austenite structure has low stability.
 It is at the critical point of the γ and γ + α phase regions.
 Under the impact load, The surface austenite is easy to be transformed into α-martensite and ε-martensite.
 Due to the strengthening of martensite during use, the strength of the abraded surface of the lining is increased, and the hardness is increased to meet the requirements of wear resistance.
 It is still austenite and meets the needs of toughness.

 In order to save precious alloy resources and reduce the production cost of the liner, the designed manganese steel does not add other alloying elements.
 According to the formula: